 When Chkdsk runs

-When you reboot, the reboot will proceed normally, until the screen changes to give you the opportunity to skip disk-checking.
+When you reboot, all proceeds normally until the screen changes to give you the opportunity to skip disk-checking.
+This simply skips running CHKDSK at all.

 As the message indicates, you have a few seconds to press any key on the keyboard to skip the disk check, after which Chkdsk proceeds.